 For example, when you have a checked No box for Entity Shell Company, you tag the box and update the fact value to “False”.

 Check the taxonomy

-As you prepare a to tag all values on a cover page with XBRL, you'll need to check which taxonomy the document uses.
+As you prepare to tag all values on a cover page with XBRL, you'll need to check which taxonomy the document uses.
 A warning icon indicates the document is using an older taxonomy and that there is a new taxonomy available.
-You'll want to use the most recent taxonomy that includes the updated 2019 DEI taxonomy to make sure your document's XBRL meets SEC guidance.
+You'll want to use the most recent taxonomy, including either the 2019 or 2020 DEI taxonomies, to make sure your document's XBRL meets SEC guidance.